nubskr/codespace/README.md

 # 🎉 Codespaces

-Hey there!
-I was curious about how Codeforces worked, so I decided to create my own version!
-Welcome to **Codespaces**—your friendly problem solving playground! 🧑‍💻✨
+I was curious about how Codeforces worked, so  created my own version!
+Welcome to **Codespaces**—your social problem solving playground! 🧑‍💻✨

 ![aww](./misc/aww.png)

 ## ✨ Features

-- **🔍 Codeforces Problem Scraping**: Users can create their own problem or just enter a Codeforces problem link and watch the magic happen!
-The problem statement and test cases are automatically parsed and saved to Codespaces. 🌟

 - **✏️ Create Your Own Problems**: Feeling creative?
 You can also create and manage your own coding problems! 🎨

+- **🔍 Codeforces Problem Scraping**: Users can just enter a Codeforces problem link and watch the magic happen!
+The problem statement and test cases are automatically parsed and shared across all the users int the room. 🌟

-- **🚀 Code Evaluation**: Evaluate code submissions in a snap!
+- **🚀 Code Evaluation**: Evaluate code submissions on the fly!

-- **👩‍💻👨‍💻 Collaborative Coding**: Team up with your friends and solve problems together in real-time with up to 10 users.
+- **👩👨‍💻 Collaborative Coding**: Team up with your friends and solve problems together in real-time with up to 10 users.

 - **🎤 Group Voice Chat**: Integrated group voice chat for seamless collaboration using WebRTC.
-Chat away while you code! 🗣️🎧

 - **📦 Problem Packages**: Easily store and manage problem packages.